Getty Kaspers: Solo career

-Teach-In toured Europe for the next two years, but the disappointing sale of the album "Get On Board" and the song "Rose Valley" caused the band to break apart in 1978.
-Whilst Ruud Nijhuis and Koos Versteeg decided to reform the band in 1979 with two new female singers, Kaspers decided to continue her music career as a solo artist under the stage name Getty, recording a couple of discs including the Getty Album, featuring such songs as "Mademoiselle", "Love Me" and "De Eerste Liefde is Een Feest", originally "The Queen of Hearts" by Agnetha Fältskog in Swedish and English.
+Teach-In toured Europe for the next two years, but the disappointing sales of the album "Get On Board" and the song "Rose Valley" caused the band to break up in 1978.
+Ruud Nijhuis and Koos Versteeg decided to reform the band in 1979 with two new female singers, but Kaspers decided to continue her music career as a solo artist under the stage name Getty, recording a couple of discs including the Getty Album, featuring such songs as "Mademoiselle", "Love Me" and "De Eerste Liefde is Een Feest", originally "The Queen of Hearts" by Agnetha Fältskog in Swedish and English.
 Her vocals can also be heard on Rick van der Linden's "Cum Laude" album and on recordings made by Radio Veronica.

 In 1978, she joined her bandmate John Gaasbeek with Wilma van Diepen and formed the Balloon trio, recording a few songs such as "All You Need Is The Music" and "Summerparty", featuring cameos of well known songs.
 After little success, the trio broke apart in 1980.

 Later appearances and Teach-In revival

-Kaspers was present as a jury member in the 1978, 1982 and 2009 Dutch national final for the Eurovision Song Contest.
+Kaspers was present as a jury member in the 1978, 1982 and 2009 Dutch national finals for the Eurovision Song Contest.
 She also featured in the 2005 Eurovision documentary "Tour d'Eurovision", highlighting some of the best performances of Eurovision.

 In 1997, it was announced that the original line-up of Teach-In, including Kaspers, had re-recorded some of their old hits and had plans to tour again.
 The band reunited to sing "Ding-a-dong" at a show in Maastricht on 31 August 2007.
 Kaspers also performed with the group in the original line-up at the opening of the 2009 Eurovision Song Contest in Moscow, singing classics such as "Ding-a-dong" and "I'm Alone".

 In 2009, Teach-In re-released a combined album titled "Festival/Get On Board".
 The following year, the band released the "Best Of Teach-In" album, featuring their greatest hits.

 Kaspers was present at the 2012 Dutch national final for the Eurovision Song Contest.

 Personal life

-Kaspers was born in Graz, Austria on 5 March 1948 to a Dutch mother and an Austrian father.
+Kaspers was born on 5 March 1948 in Graz, Austria, to a Dutch mother and an Austrian father.
 She is fluent in English, Dutch and German.
-In 2011, Kaspers' husband died of ALS.
+Her husband died of ALS in 2011.

-In April 2019, Luitingh-Sijthoff published a book about the illustrious life of Kaspers.
-In "Een leven lang geleden" Kaspers tells that her life has not always been a fairy tale.
-Her youth was dominated by the aftermath of the World War II, and also life after "Dinge-dong" went with many ups and downs.
-Kasper's biography was written by Dave Boomkens, a Dutch writer who is known from books such as "Liesbeth List, de dochter van de vuurtorenwachter" and "Het Grote Songfestivalboek".
+In April 2019, Luitingh-Sijthoff published a book, "Een leven lang geleden", about Kaspers' life.
+It tells of how her youth was dominated by the aftermath of World War II, and of the many ups and downs of her life after the success of "Dinge-dong".
+It was written by Dave Boomkens, a Dutch writer who is known for books such as "Liesbeth List, de dochter van de vuurtorenwachter" and "Het Grote Songfestivalboek".